The Betterhumans Supercentenarian Research Study

 Please contact us by email if you would like to obtain a copy of our data for research purposes.

 Once the sample is taken, it is anonymized (assigned a proprietary number and all other identifying marks are removed, so as to preserve the privacy of the Subject) and then overnighted to a laboratory where the sample is processed.
 After a number of samples are accumulated, they are sent to another laboratory for sequencing.
-Androcyte currently uses Illumina for its whole-genome sequencing of Supercentenarian samples.
-It takes approximately three months for the samples to be sequenced and for the biological samples to be turned into data for the Androcyte team to begin analyzing.
+Betterhumans currently uses Illumina for its whole-genome sequencing of Supercentenarian samples.
+It takes approximately three months for the samples to be sequenced and for the biological samples to be turned into data for the Betterhumans team to begin analyzing.

-Androcyte uses both proprietary and public-domain software to analyze the genomic data it collects.
+Betterhumans uses both proprietary and public-domain software to analyze the genomic data it collects.
 For this study, genomic data from the Supercentenarians are compared with data from non-supercentenarians, especially those whose cause of death was known.